learn-co-curriculum/dsc-curriculum-guidelines/style_guide.md

 import pandas as pd
 import numpy as np

-# Use the pandas method to open a csv-file along with the path to the correct file
+# Open a csv-file using pandas, and pass the path to the correct file
 train = pd.read_csv("C:/desktop/data/titanic.csv")
 ```